 Peter writes his first letter to Christians scattered about in pagan cities.
 He first calls them exiles (1 Peter 1:1).
 He also refers to them as foreigners (1 Peter 2:11).
-I prefer the label of aliens.
+Though foreigner is accurate, I prefer the label of alien.
 It has an otherworldly connotation.

 The point is that they don’t fit in where they are.
 They are outsiders subsisting in a society that doesn’t understand their thinking and their way of life.
 They live in a culture that is opposed to Jesus.